A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Models

 The baths are kept at a temperature of 0K to ensure a coherent light source.
 At time $t_0$ the medium-bath coupling is switched on and incoming light interacts with the ends of the chain.
-For a weak bath-medium coupling, we write $H_{LM}$ and $H_{RM}$ within the rotating wave approximation where we drop the counter rotating terms.
+For a weak bath-medium coupling, we write the $H_{LM}$ and $H_{RM}$ within the rotating wave approximation where we drop the counter rotating terms.
+Assuming that a coherent light is incident from the left and the initial state (at $t = t_0$) for the coherent light source is $|E_p, \omega_p \rangle$,

+where $E_p$ is the amplitude of the incoming light while $\omega_p$ is its frequency.
+The initial condition converts the noises from the bath into the Rabi frequency of the system, given by $\Omega_L=g_LE_p/v_g$, and medium-bath coupling rates from the left and right baths given by, $\Gamma_L=\pi g_L^2/v_g$ and $\Gamma_R=\pi g_R^2/v_g$ respectively.
+The noise terms can now be replaced in the quantun Langevin equations for the qubits/resonators with these constant terms.
+The Rabi frequency appears in the system of equations either as a constant source term or as prefactors to certain operators, while the bath-medium coupling rates only appear as the latter.
+The incoming photon frequency~($\omega_p$) appears as time-dependent phase factors in the quantum Langevin equations which are absorbed by suitable redefinition of the operators.